-At Career Services you can meet one-on-one with a professional staff member to get advice about your graduate/professional school search process and get help with resumes, cover letters, personal statements and applications.
+At the Center for Career & Professional Development you can meet one-on-one with a professional staff member to get advice about your graduate/professional school search process and get help with resumes, cover letters, personal statements and applications.

 The decision to attend graduate school can be a difficult one.
 You should consider a variety of factors, both internal (your own motivation/ preparation/ ability) and external (cost, location, job market, etc.).
 For a printable copy of this information and to take a brief assessment in order to better understand if graduate school is the right choice for you, download Should I Attend Graduate/Professional School?